Hashnode/mern-starter/README.md

 MERN is a scaffolding tool which makes it easy to build isomorphic apps using Mongo, Express, React and NodeJS.
 It minimizes the setup time and gets you up to speed using proven technologies.

+**Note:** All the new development is done on v2.0.0 branch.
+Please send your PRs against that branch.
+The roadmap discussion thread for v2.0.0 can be found [here](https://github.com/Hashnode/mern-starter/issues/146).

 - [Website](http://mern.io)
 - [Documentation](http://mern.io/documentation.html)
 - [Discussions](https://hashnode.com/n/mern)